 But now with many industries having fewer positions available a good word from someone can make a substantial difference when it comes to landing an interview.
 Networking will also help alert you when positions are available, and you may even be able to land some freelance work as well.

 While networking is something many people struggle with it doesn’t have to be difficult.
 So, don’t overcomplicate things and remember networking is usually give and take.
-Start easily by reaching out to friends, family, old colleagues, and past employers that you have a good relationship with.
+Start easily by reaching out to friends, family, old colleagues, and past employers with whom you have a good relationship.
 So, don’t just expect help or to be recommended think about how you can help others as well.

 Look Great Online

 Having a great resume is an absolute for any job that needs one.
 Make sure yours is error-free, fully updated, and customized for each job for which you send an application.
 Since you’re reading this far down the article, you’re looking for job opportunities that feel more like you were at the right place at the right time than you had the best resume of the bunch.

 One way to increase the chances of this happening to you is to look amazing online.
 Start by reviewing your social media pages.
 Clean out things that an employer shouldn’t see.
 Check your privacy settings.
 Many employers will check your social media before hiring you, so make sure that you look hireable online.

 If you keep a professional profile on platforms like LinkedIn or Umwuga, be sure to update your capabilities to add all the new and improved skills that you have gained while at home.
 Focus on developing and showcasing your brand to give employers a sense of who you are, what you’re great at doing, and what it would be like working with you.